java-tools/awe/website/docs/installation.md

 </filter-mapping>
 ```

-*  If HTTPS is enable, add a rule to redirect HTTP requests to HTTPS.
+*  If HTTPS is enabled, add a rule to redirect HTTP requests to HTTPS.
 On web.xml file add the following code at the end of web-app tag (add it inside web-app tag):

 ```xml
 <security-constraint>